schitresh/computer_science/operating_system/13_storage_management.md

 ## File System
-- Method to used by OS to store, organize and manage data on a storage device using files and directories
+- Method used by OS to store, organize and manage data on a storage device using files and directories
 - Types
   - FAT (File Allocation Table): Older file system
-  - NTFS (New Technology File System): Modern file system that supports permissions, compresssion, encryption
+  - NTFS (New Technology File System): Modern file system that supports permissions, compression, encryption
   - Ext (Extended File System): Commonly used in linux and unix
   - HFS (Hierarchical File System): Used by mac OS
   - APFS (Apple File System): New file system for mac OS